emuus/documentation/end-user/en/source/pages/templating/appliance-import-export.rst

 To export an existing appliance:

-	1. Go to your ``Appliance Library``
+	1. Go to your ``Appliance Library``.

-	2. Click on the ``export`` icon on the right hand side of the appliance template in question to export
+	2. Click on the ``export`` icon on the right hand side of the appliance template in question to export.

 	.. image :: /images/export-appliance.png

-	3. This will start the export process.
+	3. The export progress will be shown.

 	.. image :: /images/exporting-appliance.png

-	4. Once the export is complete, you will be prompted to download the archive file
+	4. Once the export is complete, you will be prompted to download the archive file.

 	.. image :: /images/export-download.png